spack/spack/lib/spack/docs/tutorial_basics.rst

   [+] /home/ubuntu/test/spack/opt/spack/linux-ubuntu16.04-x86_64/gcc-5.4.0/trilinos-12.12.1-xupifcp5d4f53cobm6g3xzao577uzezs

-We see that every package in the trilinos DAG that depends on MPI now uses ``mpich``.
+We see that every package in the Trilinos DAG that depends on MPI now uses ``mpich``.

 .. code-block:: console